fahdrahali/awesome-books/README.md

 # Awesome Books Collection

-> A "Awesome-Books" is a tool that display your books. and it allows you to add and remove books from the list.
+> An "Awesome-Books" is a tool that displays your books. and it allows you to add and remove books from the list.

 ## Getting Started